rjkviegas/skills-workshops/week-6/critical-thinking-planning-session/README.md

 The first should feel fairly clear.
 Without some kind of plan or definition of success, we can't effectively deliver.

-The second is an area that many teams struggle.
+The second is an area that many teams struggle with.
 Planning feels secondary to development; we're trained to write code, not run planning sessions.

 But the best teams communicate well and empower the individuals within the team.
 Planning sessions, standups, retros - any time the team comes together - are key elements in achieving a happy, productive team.
 We need to think critically about them, not just do them because they are 'agile' things to do, but think about what we're trying to achieve and refine them so that we get the outcomes we desire.